neftjs/neft/file/parse/units.coffee.md

 		createdUnits = []

 		# merge units from files
+		if file.links
 			for link in file.links
 				namespace = if link.namespace then "#{link.namespace}-" else ''

 				for name, unit of link.view.units
 					units[namespace + name] = unit

 		# find units in file
 		children = file.node.children